mGPT: Few-Shot Learners Go Multilingual: Ethical Statement and Social Impacts

 \subsection{Energy Efficiency and Usage}

-Pre-training large-scale LMs requires a large number of computational resources, which is energy-intensive and expensive.
-To address this issue we used sparse attention approach that is suggested by \cite{brown2020language} and reduce the required amount of computational resources needed to achieve desired model performance.
-Following recommendations by~\citet{https://doi.org/10.48550/arxiv.2108.07258}, we report computational, energy, and carbon costs of pre-training our models.
-We use the CO2 emission formula proposed in~\citet{strubell-etal-2019-energy}.
-Reported power usage effectiveness for our datacenters is not more than 1.3, reported CO2 energy intensity for the region is 400 gramms per kwh.
-Using this basis we calculate estimates of CO2 released to atmosphere as 15 934 kg for mGPT-XL and 47 524 kg for mGPT-13B respectively.
-This numbers are comparable to a single medium range flight of a modern aircraft, which usually releases around 12 000 kg of CO2 per 1000 km of flight.
-Despite the costs, mGPT can be efficiently adapted to the user needs via few-shot learning, bringing down potential budget costs in the scope of applications in multiple languages, such as generating the content, augmenting labeled data, or rewriting news articles.
-Lack of necessity for fine-tuning saves on data annotation and energy consumption, alleviating the carbon footprint consequences.
-Model compression techniques, e.g., pruning and distillation, can further reduce the model inference costs and production restrictions.
+Pretraining large-scale LMs requires many computational resources, which is energy-intensive and expensive.
+To address this issue, we used the sparse attention approach suggested by~\citet{NEURIPS2020_1457c0d6} and reduced the computational resources required to achieve the desired performance.
+The CO2 emission of pretraining the mGPT models is computed as Equation~\ref{eq:co2}~\cite{strubell-etal-2019-energy}:

+The power usage effectiveness ($PUE$) of our data centers is not more than $1.3$, the spent power is $30.6$k kWh (mGPT$_\text{1.3B}$) and $91.3$ kWh (mGPT$_\text{13B}$), and the CO2 energy intensity ($I^{CO2}$) in the region is $400$ grams per kWh.
+The resulting CO2 emission is $15.9$k kg (mGPT$_\text{1.3B}$) and $47.5$k kg (mGPT$_\text{13B}$).
+The emission is comparable with a single medium-range flight of a modern aircraft, which usually releases about $12$k kg of CO2 per $1$k km.
+Despite the costs, mGPT can be efficiently adapted to the user needs via few-shot learning, bringing down potential budget costs in the scope of applications in multiple languages, such as generating the content, augmenting labeled data, or summarizing news.
+The multilingual pretraining saves on data annotation and energy consumption, alleviating the carbon footprint.
+Model compression techniques, e.g., pruning and distillation, can reduce inference costs.